os-climate/sostrades-dev-tools/docs/source/developer_manual.md

 Once the reference is generated, you can delete the environment variable or set it to false so that the reference jacobian will not be computed twice : it will be loaded from the provided pickle file.

 ### Section 2.3: Post-processing definition
 In SoSTrades charts can be displayed.
-They need to be implemented in the SOSWrap discipline.
+They need to be implemented in the SOSWrapp.
 Two methods need to be implemented for post-processings.

 #### get_chart_filter_list